Start making profits now for free!

 Harry Kane Player Goal Minutes: Sell 37 – Buy 40

-Then he scores a goal on the 15th minute and the 45th minute.
+Kane scores a goal in the 15th minute and the 45th minute.
 These obviously add up to 60 minutes.
 If you bought for £10 per point at 40, then you would win £200.
 However, if he only scored in the 5th minute then unfortunately, your luck is out.
 You would lose £350.
-Which shows perfectly the amount of risk involved with spread betting.
+This shows perfectly the amount of risk involved with spread betting.
+For more info and terminology that revolves around this sport, you could potentially take a look at our football betting guide.

 To give you an idea of what types of markets you can bet on when you’re spread betting, here’s a list of the most common football markets, along with a brief explanation of how they work.